-I am an Assistant Professor in the department of Computer Science at Information Technology University, Punjab, Pakistan.
+I am an Assistant Professor in the department of Computer Science at the Lahore University of Management Sciences (LUMS), Pakistan.
 I am a Fulbright Scholar.
-I have done my PhD in Computer Science / Language Technologies from Language Technologies Institute, School of Computer Science at Carnegie Mellon University, where I was advised by Roni Rosenfeld.
-I also head the Center for Speech and Language Technologies (CSaLT) at ITU.
+I have done my PhD in Computer Science and Language Technologies from Language Technologies Institute, School of Computer Science at Carnegie Mellon University, where I was advised by Roni Rosenfeld.
+I am also the founding director of the Center for Speech and Language Technologies (CSaLT) at LUMS (previously at ITU).

 My research interests include Speech and Natural Language Processing, Speech-based Human Computer Interfaces, and Information & Communication Technologies for Development (ICT4D).

 The aim of my research is to enable information access and social connectivity for under-connected and under-served populations (low-literate, low-income, tech na´ve, visually impaired, oral cultures, linguistically and socially marginalized, and geographically remote communities) throughout the developing world.
 My work shows that speech-based entertainment services and social networks accessible over simple and feature mobile phones can be used as powerful motivators to induce self-training and viral spread among under-connected populations.
 Such services can be used as vehicles for large-scale dissemination of development-related information, pulling information in the form of real-time surveys and for performing randomized controlled trials and demographic studies.
 These services provide target users with a voice and a digital social identity.